katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 ## How to manage players' movement?
 1. monitor when the left and right keys are pressed
 2. how to monitor keys?
 Create a keys object to track whether it is true that the left or the right key is pressed.
+3. Use switch cases to manage each key relevant for movement changes.